The Newsweek headline reads: “Millennials Are the Most Anxious Generation, New Research Shows.”

 Yes, there is.
 I discovered it in a letter an aging Martin Luther wrote to his beloved wife, Katherine.

 On February 10, 1546 (just a week before his death), Martin Luther put pen to paper to put his worried wife at ease.
-Luther's heath had been fading.
-And despite the challenges brought on by a life of trials and his waning vitality, Luther took his three boys and made a difficult trip to Eisleben to help friends family sort out some troubles.
+Luther's health had been fading.
+Despite the challenges brought on by a life of trials and his waning vitality, Luther took his three boys and made a difficult trip to Eisleben to help friends family sort out some troubles.

 Katherine was worried sick and let Luther know it in a series of letters she sent him.